 Having been through the sudden loss of my brother, grief is something I truly know well.
 I wasn’t prepared and had no idea how to feel other than incredibly shocked, numb and in terrible emotional pain.
 Then there was the pain of my parents to consider, the extended family…

-Working through your grief is an important part of life, we all lose someone we love eventually, death is truly part of life… and so I thought it might be helpful to post some tips you might find help you move through grief and avoid becoming trapped in it.
+Working on moving through your grief is an important part of life.
+We all lose someone we love eventually, death is truly an unavoidable part of life… and so I thought it might be helpful to post some tips you might find help you move through grief and avoid becoming trapped in it as a prison indefinitely.
 It’s common to grieve for a year or more after a major loss.
 Give yourself time, and don’t hesitate in seeking the support you need.

 GRIEVING FOR A LOVED ONE:

-Firstly it is important to at least attempt to find closure.
-Refusing to accept someone is gone just prolongs the agony.
-It is important to find a way to say goodbye to your loved one, whether or not you feel able to attend the funeral.
+Firstly it is important to at least attempt to find acceptance and closure.
+Refusing to accept someone is gone just prolongs the agony of raw grief.
+It is important to find a way to say goodbye in your own way to your loved one, whether or not you feel able to attend the funeral.

-If it is a close family member or friend and you can get there, you might want to consider speaking at their funeral.
+If it is a close family member or friend, and you can get to the funeral, you might want to consider speaking a few words in tribute.
 If you can’t attend the funeral, you can write something and ask if it can be read for you in tribute.
-If this is not appropriate for you, then it’s OK to just talk to them, out loud or silently, talk to their picture, or just send thoughts up silently.
-As a medium I have received countless messages to confirm that they will hear you, however you speak with them it is like prayer..it always reaches its intended destination.
+At my father’s funeral, I was too emotional to read what I wrote, so I asked the minister to do it for me.
+If this is not appropriate for you, then it’s OK to just talk to them, out loud or silently, talk to their picture, light a candle, or just send thoughts up silently.
+When I worked as a medium, I received countless messages to confirm that our loved ones do hear us when we direct any communication towards them.
+However you choose to speak with them is like prayer..it always reaches its intended destination.
+I found great comfort in this.

 Its ok to cry.
 In fact its crucial that you do at some point.
-However, after a week or so try not to let it disrupt your daily life to the point where you can’t function at all during the day.
+However, after a while – weeks, months, if you are still at a point where you can’t function at all during the day, its vital to ask for help.
 Prolonged heavy grieving 24-7 takes a massive toll on your mind, body and your wellbeing.
-It’s a fact that people will lose sympathy fast if you cry constantly, I learned this the hard way :0)
+It’s also a fact that I discovered personally – people lose sympathy fast if you cry constantly, I learned this the hard way.

 If you can’t cope, seek help.

 Reach out to your friends and family.
 They may not understand the depth of what you’re going through, but they can and will offer useful support.
-Make sure you seek additional help if you really can’t cope day to day…especially from people who have experience dealing with grief such as hospice staff and bereavement support groups.
-Talking to a bereavement counsellor will help …especially if you can’t bear to speak to anyone else around you who is also grieving for fear of upsetting them and prolonging their own grief.
+If for some reason they are too embedded in their own grief, make sure you seek additional help if you really can’t cope day to day.
+Talk to people who have experience dealing with grief such as hospice staff and bereavement support groups.
+Talking to a bereavement counsellor will help, especially if you can’t bear to speak to anyone else around you who is also grieving for fear of upsetting them and prolonging their own grief.
 Counsellors are professionally trained to help you and will always listen to you even when you feel like no one else will.
 They can also help answer your questions and provide ideas on healthy ways to remember your loved one.
 If you can’t bear the thought of speaking face to face with a stranger, try joining an online support group.

 Keep an item that reminds you of your loved one, but don’t hoard everything they ever owned.
-This can be anything with special meaning, a photo of a happy time together or one of his or her personal items that the family allows you to have.
+This can be anything with special meaning, a photo of a happy time together or a few personal items.
+Not the manky old pair of slippers!

 Some people don’t or can’t express feelings until long after a loss has occurred.
 Plan an annual memorial celebration around the time of your loved one’s birthday or death.
 Make it a fun and happy time of remembrance.
 It also gives you something positive and constructive to do to commemorate and celebrate the life of your loved one.
 You could even combine this with a donation or event in your loved one’s name for a charity they supported or donate to a memorial fund set up by their family.
-I built a memorial web page for my brother – it is now 145 pages of what I’ve learned about the spirit world since his passing :0)
+I built a memorial web page for my brother – it is now all these pages about what I’ve learned about the spirit world since his passing!

 Always remember to be respectful of others grieving for your loved one, even if you don’t get along with them.

 If you are having thoughts about suicide or feel that you can’t deal with the grief, please talk to your doctor or counsellor immediately.
-Avoid alcohol and drugs while you are grieving – bottling up these feelings will not end well, unresolved grief always comes out somewhere in your life… be it now or years later, so please seek someone to speak to who can help you to get through.
+Avoid alcohol and drugs while you are grieving – especially past the first few weeks.
+Bottling up these feelings will not end well, unresolved grief always comes out somewhere in your life… be it now or years later, so please seek someone to speak to who can help you to get through.

 Many people find painting, drawing and other creative activities therapeutic.
 Reading about the experiences of others and the stages of grief may help you.